 GreenSTEP continues to be used as a State-wide planning tool by ODOT, but is not available on a public repository currently.
 The FHWA maintains the similar statewide Energy and Emissions Reduction Policy Analysis Tool (EERPAT) model.
 EERPAT has just made a significant enhancement to add a freight model and associated policies built on FHWA Freight Analysis Framework commodity flow data.

-The models developed for GreenSTEP form the core of all VisionEval models.
-Following the successful transfer of RSPM and RPAT to the VisionEval project, Oreon DOT (and Maryland DOT) are leading the transfer of statewide GreenSTEP to VisionEval, via a contract led by CH2M Hill with sub-consultants RSG, Inc. and the original GreenSTEP author of Oregon Systems Analytics.
-A VEGreenSTEP model should greatly facilitate transferring EERPAT to VisionEval.
+The models developed from GreenSTEP form the core of all VisionEval models.
+Following the successful transfer of RSPM and RPAT to the VisionEval project, a pilot statewide VisionEval model has also been transferred to the framework, as an extension of RSPM.
+This effort was led by Oregon DOT (and Maryland DOT) , via a contract led by CH2M Hill with sub-consultants RSG, Inc. and the original GreenSTEP author of Oregon Systems Analytics.
+It is currently being tested.
+This should greatly facilitate transferring EERPAT to VisionEval.